 A customer journey map is a visual or graphic interpretation of an individual's perspective of their entire journey and relationship with an organisation, service, product or brand.

-It combines storytelling and visualisation to convey a holistic end-to-end customer experience (CX) in a way that is memorable, concise and that creates a shared vision.
+It combines storytelling and visualisation to convey a holistic end-to-end customer experience (CX) in a way that is memorable, concise, and that creates a shared vision.

 Why do you need customer journey maps?

 Understanding how your product, service or overall brand fits into your customers' lives is crucial, yet companies rarely sit down to piece together the entire CX.
-A customer journey map does exactly this and below is a breakdown of some of its benefits:
+A customer journey map does precisely this and below is a breakdown of some of its benefits:

 - It shifts a company's perspective from inside-out to outside-in.
 Being an end-to-end representation of CX, a customer journey map refocuses the company's culture on the thoughts, actions and emotions of customers.

 - It provides context for project work.
-Having the map throughout a project will ensure that marketers, designers and copywriters are constantly considering the customer's perspective and how their feelings and goals will change as they move through the journey.
+Having the map throughout a project will ensure that marketers, designers and copywriters are continually considering the customer's perspective and how their feelings and goals will change as they move through the journey.

 - It facilitates both current and future state visioning.
-As well as reviewing current processes, customer journey maps can be used to pinpoint opportunities to improve CX and areas where there are risks of dissatisfying customers.
+As well as reviewing existing processes, customer journey maps can be used to pinpoint opportunities to improve CX and areas where there are risks of dissatisfying customers.

 - It facilitates making more educated moves, less guesswork.
-When a company maps out how their customers interact with brand, designers can identify the gaps between channels and copyrighters can understand what questions or expectations the customers have.
+When a company maps out how their customers interact with a brand, designers can identify the gaps between channels and copyrighters can understand what questions or expectations the customers have.

 - It encourages cross-departmental collaboration.
 Customer journey maps are multi-disciplinary.
 This means they can be used to break down silos and bring different departments together with a shared vision of enhancing CX.

 - Its utility extends beyond customer-facing employees.
-It’s easy to see how front-end employees benefit from customer centric information, however back-end employees also benefit from obtaining a detailed view of how their specific tasks contribute to either positive or negative CX.
+It’s easy to see how front-end employees benefit from customer-centric information.
+However, back-end employees also benefit from obtaining a detailed view of how their specific tasks contribute to either positive or negative CX.